o3de/sig-release/releases/Process/Major Release Process.md

  - **Release Manager** communicate with the Documentation Program Manager to ensure that the release notes are kept up to date.
 This is important because during stabilization there will be bugs that do not get fixed and in some cases these bugs will need to be documented as known issues.

 ### 2.2 Steps
  1. **Release Manager** is responsible for ensuring all Github issues in the "Pre Release" phase of the project board are completed.
+	 -  Prioritize the Feature Grid Process and make sure you reach out to SIGs ASAP about updating their feature Grids.
  2.  **Release Manager** is responsible for overall maintenance and accuracy of the project board.
  3. **Release Manager** is responsible for all tasks assigned to them  identified in the [Stabilization Process](https://github.com/o3de/sig-release/tree/main/releases/Process/Stabilization%20Process), which includes periodic community duties.
 For example, communicating to the community via Discord #sig-all, to inform the community that stabilization phase has begun.
  4. On the day we end stabilization (according to plan) it is up to the **Release Manager** to make a determination on whether the stabilization branch is stable enough to be releases.
-A release is considered stable when (1) there are no more blocker or critical bugs in the Stabilization branch (2)  and there is agreement from the parties involved in the release
+A release is considered stable when (1) there are no more blocker or critical bugs in the Stabilization branch (2)  and there is agreement from the parties involved in the release.
+ 5. Per the [Stabilization Process](https://github.com/o3de/sig-release/tree/main/releases/Process/Stabilization%20Process), as of Release 22.10.0, stabilization takes approximately 5 weeks from beginning stabilization to declaring the stabilization branch as "stable"

  Then the stabilization branch is merged back to O3DE/main to create the release.
 After the release is published and all of the code has been merged back to development, the stabilization branch is deleted.
 During the Stabilization Phase the development branch is used in the same way that it is always used – code submissions to the development branch are not restricted in any way.

-### 2.3 Stabilization
+### 2.3 Stabilization Process
 [Stabilization Process](https://github.com/o3de/sig-release/tree/main/releases/Process/Stabilization%20Process)

-### 2.4 Feature Grid
+### 2.4 Feature Grid Process
-//TODO - document the process for updating the feature grid.
-This needs to be discussed further with TSC as this should be a core requirement for each SIG.
+Currently, updating the Feature Grid is a brute force manual process, by which the Release Manager requests the other SIGs to update the process.
+See all of the feature grid issues from the 22.10 release here:  https://github.com/o3de/o3de/projects/18?card_filter_query=grid

+During Phase 2, it is up to the Release Manager to work with SIGs to get them to update the Feature Grid.

 *Exit Criteria: All Pre-Release Steps are complete*

 ## Phase (3 of 4): Release Day
 *Intent: Accomplish all tasks needed to deploy the release so that it is available for download.
 Begins: day of release
 Entry Criteria: All pre-release steps are complete.
 Prior to Release Day you will have had 2 opportunities to go through the Release day work (1) In the Planning phase of the release, there will be a task "Prepare for Launch Call" which will be the first time you read through all of the steps in the launch call (2) In the Pre-Release phase there will be a "dry run" of the release day call.*